ucsb-cs148-w26/pj02-ai-cooking/team/sprint02/lab09.md

 **Add restrictions and drop-downs** (#180)

 - Added a reasonable limit on the quantity of items.
-- Replaced the "what cuisine" free-text field in Recipes with a drop-down of options.
+- Replaced the free-text fields in Recipes with a drop-down of options.

 ### Krisha